knarjp/What2Eat/README.md

-See LICENSE.md for licensing credits.
+See CREDITS.md for licensing credits/list of open source projects used in this project.